Introduction

 F.A.C.E. stands for:

-CCarry a load
+C – Carry a load

+Aerobic exercise – we must invest in a healthy cardiovascular system, and this does not mean high-intensity exercise all the time.
 Dr. Wright recommends walking for 3 hours per week, broken into four 45-minute sessions.
-Then twice a week, after doing a walk, she recommends finishing by sprinting as fast as we can for 30 seconds, then letting our heart rate back down, then doing it again for a total of 4 times.
+Then twice a week, she recommends finishing by sprinting as fast as we can for 30 seconds, for a total of 4 times.
 As we age, we need these intense bursts of activity to stimulate muscle and bone building.
-Yes, it is grueling to move that fast, but it is only 30 seconds!
-Alternatively, the 45 minutes of activity and 30 seconds of high-intensity exercise done four times, twice a week can be on a bike, an alpine, a rower, or a treadmill.

-Carry a load – it can be done at home with ordinary heavy objects, such as doing a farmer’s carry with two jugs of water across the front yard.
-Women especially need to lift heavy objects in midlife and by age 50 because when we enter peri-menopause, we no longer have estrogen stimulating our muscles to grow, and we don’t want to become the 1 in 3 women that ends up frail.
+Carry a load – it can be done at home with ordinary heavy objects.
+Women especially need to lift heavy objects in midlife because when we enter peri-menopause, we no longer have estrogen stimulating our muscles to grow.
+Lifting heavy enables us to produce a longevity protein called Klotho.
+Dr. Wright has found that 70-year-olds who put loads on their muscles regularly produced more Klotho than 35-year-olds who were sedentary.

-According to Dr. Wright, starting at age 20, we begin to lose the some of the muscle required to balance well, so being able to stand on one foot while we brush our teeth, for example, or quickly step on and off a step will enable us to stay upright and not fall, as we age.
+Equilibrium and foot speed – Can we balance?
+According to Dr. Wright, starting at age 20, we begin to lose some of the muscle required to balance well, so being able to stand on one foot while we brush our teeth will enable us to stay upright and not fall, as we age.

 Final Thoughts…

-“FACE time” is easy to implement into our lives which is what makes it perfect.
-All that is required is to make the commitment, and set aside a time to do it.
-We make appointments with others; this is an appointment we make with ourselves to invest in our present- and future selves.
+“FACE time” is easy to implement into our lives, which is what makes it perfect.
+All that is required is to commit and set aside a time to do it.
+If a 45-minute walk is too challenging to do at first, start with twenty minutes.
+Starting is more important than getting the program perfect right away.

 To your good health,